ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 ```

 In this code:
-- The `filter` field is defined in the root `Query` type.
+- The `filter` field is defined in the root `query` type.
 Since this field has an input parameter `isoCode`, you have to add an input parameter to the resource method.
 - This method returns the corresponding data for the given `isoCode` if such data is available in the data set, and it returns `null` otherwise.

-#### Create remote method of the mutation type
+#### Create mutation type remote method

-As the `Query` type is completed now, define the `Mutation` type using remote methods.
+As the `query` type is completed now, define the `mutation` type using remote methods.

 To define a remote method to add an entry to the data source, add the code below to the API template file (i.e., `main.bal`).